Comicwolfy/PCI-Bus-Enumerator-Extension/README.md

 How to Hook It Up (Integration)

-To get the PCI Bus Enumerator Extension working in your Core-Kernel, just follow these steps:
+To get the PCI Bus Enumerator Extension working in Core-Kernel, just follow these steps:

     Get the Source File: